BL-Labs/BL-Flickr-1-Million-Images_Update-April-2020/README.md

 ## Files:

 ### Dockerfile
-Used to generate an image for the core PHP CLI container -- php:7.2.8-fpm with pdo_mysql, mysqli and memcached PHP extensions installed
+Used to generate an image for the core PHP CLI container: php:7.2.8-fpm with pdo_mysql, mysqli and memcached PHP extensions installed.

 ### docker-compose.yml
-Orchestration of the 3 containers: PHP from image above, MySQL and Memcached official images from DockerHub
+Orchestration of the 3 containers: PHP from image above, MySQL and Memcached official images from DockerHub.

 Bring it up running:
 ```sh